-So where’s the answer?
 What beach remains undiscovered and unpopulated?
-Yelapa, Mexico.
+The answer is simple: Yelapa, Mexico.

-The only way to get there is by boat.
+The only way to get to Yelapa, Mexico is by boat.
 Travelers must fly into Puerto Vallarta and then book a 40 minute taxi-boat ride to Yelapa’s remote, fishing village.
 One of the best things about this town is there are no motorized vehicles to be found.
 If you want to travel faster than on foot, you can rent a horse or donkey for your jungle exploring!

-The last time I visited Yelapa was 8 years ago, so when I started researching it again, I immediately looked up flight costs.
-I found round trip tickets to Puerto Vallarta, in every month of the year, priced anywhere from $420-$600.
-Once you’ve arrived in Puerto Vallarta (it’s touristy), you can take the 11am taxi-boat to Yelapa so that you arrive with enough time to check in, unpack, and still have time to take a dip in the pristine water!
-You can find everything from beautiful cabanas to an entire beachfront apartments with ocean views for $50-$100 per night.
+The last time I visited Yelapa was eight years ago.
+So when I started researching it again, I immediately looked up flight costs.
+I found round-trip tickets to Puerto Vallarta, in every month of the year, priced anywhere from $420-$600.
+Once you’ve arrived in Puerto Vallarta (beware: it’s touristy), you can take the 11am taxi-boat to Yelapa.
+That way, you arrive with enough time to check in, unpack, and still have time to take a dip in the pristine water!
+You can find everything from beautiful cabanas to entire beachfront apartments with ocean views for $50-$100 per night.

-The first few nights after arriving, I stayed in a little cabana on the beach, and promptly fell asleep to the sound of waves and the chirps of geckos.
+The first few nights after arriving, I stayed in a little cabana on the beach, and promptly fell asleep to the sounds of waves and the chirps of geckos.
 In the morning, I headed for the beach for some sunbathing.
-As the day wore on, one of my favorite people I met during the trip stopped by.
+As the day wore on, one of my favorite people I had met during the trip stopped by.
 “You like pie, senorita?”
-A lady with pies balanced atop her head asked me in broken english.
-For only $2 she served up a large slice of delicious, homemade pie…some of the best I’ve ever had, I might add.
+A lady with pies balanced atop her head asked me.
+For only $2, she served up a large slice of delicious, homemade pie—some of the best I’ve ever had, I might add.
 I guess that was breakfast!
 I spent the rest of the day soaking in the sun, reading a book, and playing in the surf.

 After the initial few days spent in the cabana, priced around $70-$100, I looked for a more longterm, affordable option that had more amenities.
-I ended up being approached by a couple of locals who had a 2 bedroom, ocean view apartment for around $50 a night.
-The deck of the apartment overlooked the water and one morning I spied four stingrays playing around in the water below.
-They drifted in, and after 10 minutes of swimming around, they headed back out to sea.
+I ended up being approached by a couple of locals who had a two-bedroom, ocean view apartment for around $50 a night.
+The deck of the apartment overlooked the water and one morning I spied four stingrays playing around in the surf below.

 The next day, my adventures continued.
 I decided to go snorkeling!
 The water is perfect for it.
 On the way to the snorkel spot, a little island about 30 minutes from Yelapa, we saw several dolphins jump through the air and we also noticed a stingray the size of a living room rug swim by us.
 While snorkeling, we saw beautiful coral reefs, colorful fish, and even caught an octopus.